FrankieLaw/noBul/README.md

-# replicate-project-1
+# Project 1 - Static Website Replication
-Replication of NoBul Website.
+Replicated a webite of a local business called "noBul Media" using HTML/CSS to gain practical experiences building a static website.